ctrlx-altf4/Automated_Attendance_System/README.md

 	'environment.yml' consists of the virtual environment for this project.

 	This code is only for demo purpose and not to be integrated with the main program.

+	To run the code
+go to the project directory in your terminal and type npm i Then go to the client directory and type npm i these two steps installs all the neccessary packages to run the project.

+Now return back to the root(main) project directory and type npm run dev